 In December 2010, Aiden passed away from the monster disease.
 He suffered and fought like a lion.
 He died knowing how his story helped others.
 How his life brought out the best in others.
 His life has inspired others to get involved in St Baldrick’s and to date our Floral Park event has raised 1.7 million dollars.
 250 people shaved their heads and raised money last year in his memory.
 Aiden was right all along.
 He got cancer to cure cancer.
 Just not the way we thought he would.
 Aiden's Army will continue marching until a cure comes.

-Donations made to the Aiden's Army Hero Fund have funded a St. Baldrick's Fellow grants for Ruyan Rahnama M.D. and Michael Deel M.D., St. Baldrick's Scholar grants for Benjamin Stanton, Ph.D. and the other is for Brian Ladle, M.D.
+Donations given to the Aiden's Army Fund have funded a St. Baldrick's Fellow grants for Ruyan Rahnama M.D. and Michael Deel M.D., St. Baldrick's Scholar grants for Benjamin Stanton, Ph.D. and the other is for Brian Ladle, M.D.
 Ph.D,.
-Aiden's Army has also funded a St. Baldrick’s Fellow Grant for Michael Deel M.D., and a St. Baldrick’s Research Grant for Guangheng Li M.D., Ph.D.
-These researchers are focused on finding cures for rhabdomyosarcoma
+Aiden's Army has also funded a St. Baldrick's Fellow Grant for Michael Deel M.D., and a St. Baldrick's Research Grant for Guangheng Li M.D., Ph.D.
+These researchers are focused on finding cures for rhabdomyosarcoma.

 These people make us smile - they’re the doers and money-raisers on behalf of Aiden's Army.
 They’re shaving their heads, hosting events, starting fundraisers and more to make childhood cancer research possible.

 Start your own St. Baldrick’s head-shaving event to raise money on behalf of our Hero Fund!
 You’ll be paired with a staff member who will walk you through every step of the process, and you’ll have fun knowing you’re doing a great thing for kids with cancer.